Michael Collins (footballer, born 1986)

 Michael Anthony Collins (born 30 April 1986) is an Irish football player and coach.
-He is a first team coach for Sheffield United.
+He is the Assistant Manager for Sheffield United.

 As a player, he has played club football for Huddersfield Town, Scunthorpe United, AFC Wimbledon, Oxford United, York City, Leyton Orient and F.C.
 Halifax Town; he also had a spell playing in India for I-League side Bengaluru and represented the Republic of Ireland under-18, under-19 and under-21 teams.

 Club career

 Huddersfield Town

 Collins was born in Halifax, West Yorkshire.
 Having come through Huddersfield Town's academy, he made his first team debut in a 1–0 home win over Blackpool on 19 February 2005.
 Collins made eight appearances in the 2004–05 season, with seven of them being starts.
 He signed a professional contract with the club on 11 May 2005.

 He made his first start of the 2005–06 season coming on as an 89th-minute substitute in a 3–1 home win over Swansea City on 13 August 2005.
 His first start came in a 4–2 away win in the League Cup over Chesterfield on 24 August 2005.
 Collins scored his first goal on 18 February 2006 in a 5–0 win over Milton Keynes Dons.
 He came on as a substitute in the FA Cup third round tie in January 2006 against Premier League champions Chelsea, and set-up Gary Taylor-Fletcher for an equaliser.
 Collins made 21 appearances in all competitions Huddersfield in 2005–06.

 Collins made his first appearance of 2006–07 on the opening day of the season, coming on in the 66th minute in a 2–1 away defeat away to Gillingham.
 He made his first start of the season in a 2–0 defeat by Mansfield Town at home in the first round of the League Cup on 22 August 2006.
 His first league start of the season came on 26 August 2006 in a 1–1 draw at home with Nottingham Forest.
 Collins scored his first goal of the season in a 2–1 away win over Port Vale on 21 October 2006.
 He scored in the last two matches of the season; first in a 4–2 win over Millwall on 21 April 2007 and then on the final day in a 3–1 win over Leyton Orient on 5 May.
 Collins finished 2006–07 with 46 appearances in all competitions, starting 41 with five coming off the bench, scoring four goals.